Ben-Hur (2016 film): Marketing

 Two exclusive photos of the film were released by USA Today on March 14, 2016.
 On March 15, Entertainment Tonight released a world exclusive premiere of some of the scenes of the chariot race, and on the following day, the first official trailer was released online, along with a teaser poster.

 The trailer was released a week after Paramount released 10 Cloverfield Lane in theaters.
 Although Paramount did not secure a Super Bowl commercial spot for the film, Scott Mendelson of Forbes felt that it was an appropriate film to advertise before Sony Pictures' faith-based Miracles from Heaven opened on March 16.
 The trailer garnered a polarized reception from critics and audiences, with comparisons being made to 300: Rise of an Empire, Gladiator, and Spartacus: Blood and Sand.
 In its first week, the trailer was viewed over 8.2 million times across YouTube and Facebook, making it the fourth most viewed trailer of the week.
 The trailer was also screened in front of over 30,000 people at Hillsong Conference 2016.

 Jesus is in the film, which was used for some faith-based marketing to a Christian audience.

 Home media

 Ben-Hur was released on Digital HD on November 29, 2016 and on Blu-ray and DVD on December 13, 2016.

+Video game

+A free, promotional video game based on the film's chariot race sequence was released in 2016 for the Xbox One.
+The goal of the game is to win the races by being the first to complete all laps, or destroying all enemies.
+It includes a trailer for the movie as its starting cutscene.
+The game was met with negative reception and mostly ignored by mainstream outlets.
+We've Got This Covered's Tyler Treese gave the game a 1 out of 5, criticizing its minimalist gameplay.